-How to use a mouse or trackpad with your iPhone or iPad
+Use your favorite mouse or trackpad with your iPad

-In iOS 13 and iPadOS, your devices gain the ability to use mice and (in a limited sense) external trackpads.
-This isn't adding full mouse support that turns your iPad into a true blue MacBook replacement.
-It's an accessibility feature that will make it easier for some people to interact with their iOS devices as an expansion of the existing AssistiveTouch capabilities in iOS.
+For some, the iPad is our primary computer instead of a laptop.
+Apple made this possible with support for keyboards and, since iPadOS 13.4, external trackpads and mice.
+With such capabilities, your best iPad is closer than ever to a whole laptop experience.

-Here's how to get set up and using a mouse or trackpad with your iPhone or iPad.
+Here's how you can get set up with your favorite mouse or trackpad with your current iPad or even iPhone.

-- How to connect a Bluetooth mouse to your iPhone and iPad
+How to pair a mouse or trackpad to your iPad

+The first thing you'll want to do is connect your mouse or trackpad to your iPad.
+You can also use a wire by plugging it into the iPad port.
+Here's what you do for pairing a Bluetooth mouse or trackpad, such as the Magic Trackpad 2.

+- Put your mouse or trackpad into pairing mode by following the manufacturer's procedure.

-- How to manage settings for your pointing devices
+How to manage pointer settings on iPad

+Once you're mouse or trackpad is connected, you can manage some of the available settings.

+Tap Trackpad or Trackpad & Mouse (depending on what pointer device is connected.

-- How to customize the buttons on your pointing device
+- Drag the slider to change the tracking speed of your pointing device.

+Tap the switch next to Natural Scrolling to turn natural scrolling (scroll down by swiping up, scroll up by swiping down, basically, the way scrolling works when you're touching your iPad's screen with your fingers) on or off.

+- Tap the switch next to Tap to Click if it's available to enable or disable that feature.
+Generally only present for trackpads.

 How to enable AssistiveTouch on iPhone and iPad